UnifiedPush/specifications/specifications.md

 ### org.unifiedpush.android.distributor.REGISTER

 The connector send this action to register to push messages.
 The intent MUST contain 2 String extras:
-* application: with the end user application package name
+* application: with the end user application package name.
+The distributor MUST be able to handle many connections with a single application.
-* token: with a random token to identify the connection between the connector and the distributor
+* token: with a random token to identify the connection between the connector and the distributor.
+It MUST be unique on distributor side.

 The distributor MUST send a broadcast intent to one of the following action when it handles this action:
 * org.unifiedpush.android.connector.NEW_ENDPOINT